How The Steelers' Stunning Loss To Bengals Shakes Up The AFC Playoff Picture

 “It makes for even more interesting play down the stretch because a couple of weeks ago, I was looking at that Browns-Steelers game Week 17 and just wondering if the Steelers would be playing anyone,” said NFL on CBS analyst Charles Davis.
 “I figured they would be locked in at 1 or 2.
 Guess what.
 We don’t know that now, that could be for the division title.”

-If the Steelers were to lose to the Indianapolis Colts this Sunday and the Browns were to beat the Jets, the Week 17 determines who wins the AFC North.
+If the Steelers were to lose to the Indianapolis Colts Sunday and the Browns were to beat the Jets, the Week 17 matchup between the two determines who wins the AFC North.
 Even if they were to beat the Browns and retain the division title at 12-4, they could remain in the third seed due to the Bills keeping that second seed if they win out over the Patriots and Dolphins.

 “Buffalo, instead of sitting there Week 17 with Miami already locked in, now, we may have to play this thing out,” said Davis.
 “That may be for the two seed.”